wp-plugins/wp-admin-microblog/readme.txt

 Since version 2.1 you can add tags directly as hashtags.
 Examples: #2012, #Microblog

 == Changelog ==
+= 2.3.0 - (06.06.2014) =
+* New: User specific screen options added (number of messages per page, number of tags, sort option)
+* New: New sort option for messages added
+* New: Automatic check for new messages added
-= 2.2.4 - (27.11.2013) =
+* Changed: UI modifications for better integration in WordPress 3.8+ = 2.2.4 - (27.11.2013) =
 * This is a service release for supporting all current WordPress versions and PHP 5.4+ = 2.2.3 - (21.11.2012) =